janice-wong/blog/_posts/2012-07-26-the-greedy-approach.md

 You can see here the loop is being iterated through only once and only 5 variables are holding integer values, thus satisfying both O(n)time and O(1) space.

+After having gone through multiple Interview Cake problems since this one, I've definitely seen the benefits of using of the **greedy approach** to solve with efficiency in mind.